-The examination of steroids in the phloem of higher plants involves a-collaboration between the Grebenok lab of Canisius College and Cornel University and Texas A & M University.
+The examination of steroids in the phloem of higher plants involves a-collaboration between the Grebenok lab of Canisius University and Cornel University and Texas A & M University.

 Supervised 33 undergraduate research students who have earned the Canisius Earning Excellent Fellowship